Melt In Your Mouth Pumpkin Cookies

 Here it’s made a nice almost toffee-like sauce.
 Remove from heat.

-Add powdered sugar and mix with an electric mixer until you get the right consistency.
+Add vanilla, milk and powdered sugar and mix with an electric mixer until you get the right consistency.
 You don’t want an icing too thin or too thick.

 Now take a bite out of one of these tasty treats and wait for them to practically dissolve in your mouth.